 The Global Corner is quickly becoming one of the most anticipated programs in elementary schools throughout Escambia and Santa Rosa Counties – with more than 57,000 “virtual adventures” completed to date.
 Along with the teachers and volunteers of The Global Corner, Lee Hansen is “Bringing the World to Life – One Child at a Time” thousands of times each year.

 Lee and her husband, Wilhelm “Butch” Hansen live in historic North Hill in Pensacola Florida with their dog, Raven.
 They have five children and twelve grandchildren (so far).

 Ms. Hooper conducts all the school pre-visits and creates the schedules and teacher packets for each school visit.
 She also teaches the Introduction each day and oversees the five activities taught by our other teachers.

-Ms. Purvis is in her fourth year of teaching with The Global Corner and teaches about the unique instruments and dances original to Argentina.
+Ms. Kholie is in her first year of teaching with The Global Corner and teaches about the unique instruments and dances original to Argentina.